JaccoR/hass-entso-e/README.md

 #### Disclaimer

-If you already setup this integration and encounter an error, please try redoing the above installation steps.
+The integration is in an early state and receives a lot of updates.
+If you already setup this integration and encounter an error after updating, please try redoing the above installation steps.